OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ```

-This example specifies a new deep link URL scheme called `myapp://`.
-The category `browsable` will allow the URI to be opened within a browser.
-Specifics of deep link attributes can be found at the [android developer deep link documentation](https://developer.android.com/training/app-links/deep-linking "Deep Linking").

 The following example specifies a new App Link using both the `http://` and `https://` schemes, along with the host and path which will activate it (in this case, the full URL would be `https://www.myapp.com/my/app/path.html`):